Hulme Hippodrome: 1950s – BBC & Ken Dodd

+Ken Dodd and Max Miller appeared in the same episode of the BBC radio programme recorded at the Hipp, The Show Goes On, recorded on 27 March 1955 and broadcast nationally on the Light Programme on 31 March 1955, and again in April 1955.
+Other artists in that episode included Morecambe & Wise and Violet Carson.

-1950s – BBC & Morecambe & Wise, comedians
+1950s – BBC & Morecambe and Wise

-In their first substantial series of radio broadcasts on the BBC, Morecambe and Wise featured in 45 episodes of Variety Fanfare from Hulme Hippodrome.
+In their first substantial series of radio broadcasts on the BBC, Morecambe and Wise featured in 45 episodes of Variety Fanfare from Hulme Hippodrome as contributors.

-Morecambe and Wise had their first radio show of their own at the Hipp, You're Only Young Once originally for six episodes (broadcast: 9 Nov - 14 Dec 1953; Home Service, North region) then extended to nine episodes (broadcast: 22 Dec 1953 - 4 Jan 1954), all produced by Ronnie Taylor and recorded at Hulme Hippodrome.
+Morecambe and Wise soon had their first radio show of their own at the Hipp, You're Only Young Once (YOYO) originally for six episodes (broadcast: 9 Nov - 14 Dec 1953; Home Service, North region) then extended to nine episodes (broadcast: 22 Dec 1953 - 4 Jan 1954), all produced by Ronnie Taylor and recorded at Hulme Hippodrome.